 Seton Hall University’s collections including documents, images and manuscripts

 of former New Jersey Governors Richard Hughes (1961-69) and Brendan Byrne (1974-82), as well as papers of national political figures who had contacts with governors in New Jersey and other states, including Marcus Daly, Leonard Dreyfuss, Matthew Rinaldo and Bernard Shanley.
-The Byrne materials are primarily political and personal documents; 26 images are published online at the Seton Hall site and several others have been copied and published on the site of the Rutgers Program on the Governor.
+Note that some materials may require a login to access.
+The Byrne materials are primarily political and personal documents; 26 images are published online at the Seton Hall site and several others have been copied and published on the site of the Center on the America Governor at Eagleton.

 The Robert B. and Helen Stevenson Meyner Papers, Lafayette College Special Collections & College Archives